alekspopovic/Gatsby-website-and-blog/content/blog/How-to-Integrate-dev-to-with-Gatsby/index.md

 <hr>

-If you have any questions or comments you can reach out to me on <a href="https://twitter.com/alekswritescode" target="_blank" rel="noopener noreferrer">Twitter</a> and <a href="https://www.instagram.com/aleks.popovic/" target="_blank" rel="noopener noreferrer">Instagram</a>, where I also post interesting code tidbits and designs.
+<div class="sectionHighlight">If you have any questions or comments you can reach out to me on <a href="https://twitter.com/alekswritescode" target="_blank" rel="noopener noreferrer">Twitter</a> and <a href="https://www.instagram.com/aleks.popovic/" target="_blank" rel="noopener noreferrer">Instagram</a>, where I also post interesting code tidbits and designs.

-I also have a <a href="https://www.youtube.com/AleksPopovic" target="_blank" rel="noopener noreferrer">YouTube channel</a> where I regularly upload React and web dev tutorials, so if that's your cup of tea feel free to support me by subscribing.
+I also have a <a href="https://www.youtube.com/AleksPopovic" target="_blank" rel="noopener noreferrer">YouTube channel</a> where I regularly upload React and web dev tutorials, so if that's your cup of tea feel free to support me by subscribing.</div>